LEARN

 If your muscles are screaming the day after stretching too much, you might be tempted to stay in bed.
 But it's more helpful to get moving; just be gentle with yourself.

-“I wouldn't do the same stretches again, and I wouldn't do the hardest workout you've ever done, but some general walking and some light strength training,” suggests Harrison.
+Skip the same stretches for a bit, and skip the hardest workout you can think of, but some general walking and light strength training can help.

 Dynamic Stretches

-“The last thing you want to do is be sedentary.
-That will make everything much more stiff.”
-She adds that using some ice and heat can also help your muscles feel better faster.
+Being sedentary is the last thing you want; it will make everything much stiffer.
+Ice and heat can also help your muscles feel better faster.

 A Better Approach to Stretching

-Rather than spending minutes at a time on certain stretches, or pushing your body into positions that don’t feel good, Dr. Harrison says it’s essential to balance out your time at the gym.
+Rather than spending minutes at a time on certain stretches, or pushing your body into positions that don't feel good, it's essential to balance out your time at the gym.

 Hamstring Exercise

-She uses the hamstrings as an example: After all those forward folds that you practice to touch your toes, try doing some Romanian deadlifts or deadlifts from the floor so that you contract the hamstring in that lengthened position.
+Take the hamstrings as an example: after all those forward folds that you practice to touch your toes, try doing some Romanian deadlifts or deadlifts from the floor so that you contract the hamstring in that lengthened position.

 Mobility and stability drills can also increase flexibility control.
-Croce says controlled articular rotations (CARS) are excellent mobility drills.
+Controlled articular rotations (CARS) are an excellent mobility drill for this.

 Stretching Guidance